zackargyle/vforms/README.md

 </form>
 ```

 We can fill the form with JSON like this.
 The first parameter is the form id.
+Second parameter is an optional object to use.

 ```
 var testObject = {
+  "id": 34,
   "street": "98 W 880 N",
   "city": "Provo",
   "state": "UT",